Using full-body MRIs, Ezra can now detect 11 cancers in men and 13 in women – TechCrunch

 But the company’s founder, Emi Gal, always had a larger goal.

-“One of the biggest problems in cancer is that there’s no accurate, fast, painless, way to scan for cancer anywhere in the body” Gal said at the time of his company’s debut.
+“One of the biggest problems in cancer is that there’s no accurate, fast, painless way to scan for cancer anywhere in the body,” Gal said at the time of his company’s debut.

 Now he’s several steps closer to a solution.
-Rather than having to do painful biopsies which often come with significant side effects, Gal’s software can now be used to slash the cost for a full-body MRI scan designed to screen for 11 different types of cancer in men and another 13 types of cancer in women (who have more organs that are likely to develop cancer).
+Rather than having to do painful biopsies, which often come with significant side effects, Gal’s software can now be used to slash the cost for a full-body MRI scan designed to screen for 11 different types of cancer in men and another 13 types of cancer in women (who have more organs that are likely to develop cancer).

 That’s still a steep price for customers to pay out of pocket.
 Insurance companies won’t pay for Ezra’s screens… yet.
 The company is in talks with some insurance companies and expects to have some pilot projects up in the last quarter of 2018 and first quarter of 2020.
 The goal, says Gal, is to have Ezra covered by insurers and self-employed insurers.